jmar0904/joemartin-MADA-project/README.md

 ## MADA Project

-Last updated 26 November 2021
+Last updated 12 December 2021
-* Rmd file `runDataProject_part1` was renamed to `runDataProject_master.Rmd` Future results and deliverables will be published in this document until the final version is complete.

 ### Instructions

-To fully reproduce this project, just a few of the available files are needed.
+To fully reproduce this project, only the files in the code folder are needed.
 Run them in this order to test all code:

-1) `code/processing_code/mada_project_part2.R` - This is the data processing file.
+1) `code/processing_code/processing_code.R` - This is the data processing file.
 All necessary data files will load into here and produce the final, clean dataset.

-2) `code/analysis_code/exploratory_analysis.R`

-3) `products/runDataProject_master.Rmd`
+2) `code/analysis_code/exploratory_analysis.R` - This file produces many of the figures used in the final paper

+3) `code/analysis_code/modeling_performance.Rmd` - This markdown file is where all of the modeling occurred.

+4) `products/Manuscript/predicting_run_performance_final.Rmd` - Knit this markdown to view the final paper.

 All other files in this repository are supplementary.
-The file `code/processing_code/garminConnectScrape.R` is not fully reproducible, but included as a supplement to show how I scraped data from my Garmin account.
-The markdown file and associated pdf and html files named `products/Modeling Running Performance.Rmd` are fully reproducible, but were used to explore different models for this master file.
+Some files, like the Garmin Connect scraping script in the supplementary folder are not fully reproducible, but provide instructions for anyone wanting to explore scraping with RSelenium.

 ### Part 1 - Background and dataset

 Part 1 of my MADA project contains data files for 2020, 2021, and my daily resting heart rate.
 Previous versions included more data that went further back in time.
-After attempting my initial models, these were eliminated becuase they lacked the features I was interested in.
+After attempting my initial models, these were eliminated because they lacked the features I was interested in.

-R Markdown file answers questions outlined on MADA website: https://andreashandel.github.io/MADAcourse/Project_Rubric.html

 ### Part 2 - Data Processing